braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > end
 > ````
 >
-> ①creates an example of the necessary input adjacency matrices.
+> ① creates an example of the necessary input adjacency matrices.
 >
-> ②defines the thresholds.
+> ② defines the thresholds.
 >
-> ③checks symmetry of each layer in the new random graph `random_A` since they are undirected
+> ③ checks symmetry of each layer in the new random graph `random_A` since they are undirected
 >